-What business is the shipper in?
+- What type of business is shipping the material?
 Paint dealer?
 Chemical supply?
 Scientific supply house?
 Pest control or agricultural supplier?
-Explosives, munitions, or fireworks dealer?

-Are there tanks with diamond labels or placards on the premises?

-What type of package is being shipped?
-Cylinders and drums are often used for hazardous materials shipments.

-Is a hazard class label, proper shipping name, or identification number on the package?

-Are there any handling precautions?
+Explosives, munitions or fireworks dealer? - Are there tanks with diamond labels or placards on the premises? - What type of package is being shipped?
+Cylinders and drums are often used for hazardous materials shipments. - Is a hazard class label, proper shipping name or identification number on the package? - Are there any handling precautions?

-9.3.9 - Hazardous Waste Manifest
+9.3.9 HAZARDOUS WASTE MANIFEST

 When transporting hazardous wastes, you must sign by hand and carry a Uniform Hazardous Waste Manifest.
 The name and EPA registration number of the shippers, carriers, and destination must appear on the manifest.
-Shippers must prepare, date, and sign by hand the manifest.
+Shippers must prepare, date, and sign the manifest by hand.
 Treat the manifest as a shipping paper when transporting the waste.
 Only give the waste shipment to another registered carrier or disposal/treatment facility.
-Each carrier transporting the shipment must sign by hand the manifest.
+Each carrier transporting the shipment must sign the manifest by hand.
 After you deliver the shipment, keep your copy of the manifest.
 Each copy must have all needed signatures and dates, including those of the person to whom you delivered the waste.

-9.3.10 - Placarding
+9.3.10 PLACARDING